neilgmacy/JSONDemoApp/README.md

 # Parsing JSON Using Jackson

-This recipe shows how to use [Jackson][] to parse a JSON response from a server.
+This recipe shows how to use [Jackson][jackson] to parse a JSON response from a server.

 ## Add dependencies

 The first step in using Jackson is to import the libraries from Maven Central.

-I'm using [OkHttp][] for networking, so include that too if you want to follow this tutorial exactly.
+I'm using [OkHttp][okhttp] for networking, so include that too if you want to follow this tutorial exactly.

 ```
 //Jackson libraries for JSON parsing